 Shareholder litigation concerning Monsanto acquisition: In Germany and the United States, investors have filed lawsuits claiming damages suffered due to the drop in the company's share price.
 Plaintiffs allege that the company's capital market communication in connection with the acquisition of Monsanto Company was flawed and that the information provided by Bayer on the risks, in particular regarding glyphosate product liability claims in the United States, was insufficient.
 In Germany, as of December 31, 2021, two claims were filed and served upon Bayer which are still at an early stage.
 A model case proceeding in accordance with the Capital Markets Model Case Act has been requested.
 Further claims were filed in December 2021 which will be served upon Bayer successively.
-In the parallel proceeding in the United States, one lawsuit seeking class action certification has been served upon Bayer.
-In October 2021, the United States District Court for the Northern District of California, San Francisco Division, decided that the lawsuit shall move forward with regard to some of the allegations.
+In the parallel proceeding in the United States District Court for the Northern District of California, San Francisco Division, decided that the lawsuit shall move forward with regard to some of the allegations.
 Bayer believes it has duly complied with its capital markets law obligations at all times in connection with the acquisition of Monsanto Company and its disclosures concerning glyphosate product liability claims and intends to defend itself vigorously against the claims in all shareholder lawsuits.